cthit/misc/README.md

-#digIT scripts
+#digIT scripts and miscellany

-Scripts and utils
+Scripts, utilities and miscellany

 ## List of scripts
 Script          | Description